adityadeshwal07/Madhav_E-commerce_Store/README.md

-# Madhav_E-commerce_Store
+Project Title: Madhav E-Commerce Sales Dashboard using Power BI

-Developed an interactive eCommerce sales dashboard using Power BI to track key metrics like total sales, profits, product performance, and customer trends.
-Used data transformation and DAX for accurate insights.
-Enabled drill-throughs, filters, and regional analysis to enhance business decisions and monitor revenue growth effectively.
+Description: I have developed a dynamic eCommerce sales dashboard in Power BI to visualize key performance indicators (KPIs) such as total sales, profit margins, product-wise performance, and customer segmentation.
+The dashboard provides interactive insights through features like slicers, filters, and drill-throughs to analyze regional sales trends, track order statuses, and monitor monthly/quarterly revenue.
+Data cleaning, transformation, and DAX calculations were utilized to ensure accurate reporting.
+This project aimed to enhance decision-making by providing a comprehensive overview of business performance.